The Adirondacks are brimming with adventure

 There's so much to do.
 Whether it’s a day hike to an open summit, a snowshoe around John Brown Farm State Historic Site, or a relaxing paddle on Mirror Lake.
 Solo adventurers, families, couples, retired travelers, and even pets will love the endless opportunities in this Olympic village.
 Our highest mountains dominate the skyline, beckoning to those adventurous enough to climb them and capturing the imagination of everyone.
 Winter, summer, spring, and fall, Lake Placid is the perfect place to get out, do, and enjoy the great outdoors.

 But we know not everyone is here for the same reason, and that's why we invite you to "invent your own perfect day."
 Your perfect day might be strolling down Main Street.
 Or dining outdoors in the fresh, mountain air.
 Or maybe it's taking a scenic drive through Cascade Pass.
 Or exploring new mountain bike trails among gorgeous fall foliage.
 You can even visit the sites of the 1932 and 1980 Olympic Winter Games for a more curated experience.
 If you're here in winter, don't glide pass to ski or ride like an Olympian at Whiteface Mountain!

 The "what to do" is up to you in Lake Placid, but we promise the memories made here will bring home the gold!

 Everyone needs a little love, including Lake Placid's infrastructure!
 A lot has changed in this little village over the years, and the village is currently working on important, much needed projects to make the village better than ever.
-Before you visit, be sure to check out Perfecting Placid for the latest information on parking, the most current Olympic Sites schedule, and tips for navigating with ease.
+Before you visit, be sure to check out Perfecting Placid for the latest information on parking, the most current Legacy Sites schedule, and tips for navigating with ease.